Mōhaka River: Geology

 Moving closer to the grade V section, the boulders become larger and the banks narrow into a deep gorge.
 Large conglomerate blocks form the first rapid then the river eases into a sedimentary rock canyon.
 The boulders, while impressive in size, are even more intriguing because of the holes and depressions the water has carved into them.
 House rock worth a closer look; the center has been carved out and is accessible only by a hole in the side.
 Fossilized shells and organic matter have been remarkably well preserved in the stones.

 After the Willow Flat Bridge, the size and frequency of large boulders decreases to be replaced by steep vegetation covered terraces.
 Sandstone and mudstone become more prevalent as the river approaches the ocean, as does farmland.

-Approximately seven fault lines cross the Mohaka river.
+Approximately seven fault lines cross the Mōhaka River.
 Most are found in the upper section but the most obvious to untrained observers is found just above a rapid called Red Rock in the grade III section.
 It becomes apparent a fault has been crossed as the type of rock changes almost instantly.